mmistakes/minimal-mistakes/_posts/2019-01-10-cross-micro-services-authentication-Azure-B2C.md

 In nowadays we are lucky, OpenID Connect and OAUTH2 have changed (or have opened…) the world of authentication and authorization.

-Azure Active Directory B2C, Microsoft's cloud-based identity and access management solution for consumer-facing web and mobile applications now can come in the game.
+<a href="https://azure.microsoft.com/en-us/services/active-directory-b2c/" target="_blank">Azure Active Directory B2C</a>, Microsoft's cloud-based identity and access management solution for consumer-facing web and mobile applications now can come in the game.
 It is an highly-available global service that scales to hundreds of millions of consumer identities.
 Built on an enterprise-grade secure platform, Azure Active Directory B2C keeps your business and your consumers protected and supports open standards such as OpenID Connect OAUTH2.

 If you need to architect a **microservices based solution** that uses the <a href="https://docs.microsoft.com/en-us/office365/enterprise/hybrid-modern-auth-overview#BKMK_WhatisModAuth" target="_blank">modern authentication</a> to provide its services to millions of authenticated users stored on Azure B2C, here you can find a step by step configuration based on .NET Core, Angular and Xamarin.